-On February 7, two men from Pakistan were pushed back from Slovenia to Croatia and then from Croatia to Bosnia.
-The respondent was 19 years old and his friend 24.
+On February 7th, two men from Pakistan were pushed back from Slovenia to Croatia and then from Croatia to Bosnia.
+The respondent was 19 years old and his friend was 24.

-The two men had boarded a truck in Croatia; at the border to Slovenia, around 1am, Slovenian officers, inspected the truck and found the two men.
-The respondent was unsure as to where on the border they were.
+The two men had boarded a truck in Croatia; at the border to Slovenia, around 1am, the respondent stated that Slovenian officers inspected the truck and found the two men.
+The respondent was unsure as to where exactly in the border area they were.
 The officers asked them where they were going and what they were doing, to which the respondent replied that they were going to Italy.
-The police, the respondent said, told him “they would give him stay” which he understood to mean he would receive asylum.
+The officers, the respondent claimed, told him “they would give him stay” which he understood to mean he would receive asylum.

-He spent one or two hours in what he described as a “container” at Slovenian immigration with five or six officers (no further description given).
+He spent one or two hours in what he described as a “container” at what the respondent took to be Slovenian immigration control with five or six officers (no further description was given of this).

-After receiving the papers he was held in what he could only describe as a room with his friend.
-The facility he was in had multiple rooms, at least one other of which was occupied (by five women from Nepal who received what the respondent called a “one month stay”).
+After receiving the papers, he was held in what he could only describe as a room with his friend.
+The facility itself had multiple rooms, at least one other of which was occupied (by five women from Nepal who received what the respondent called a “one-month stay”), according to the respondent.

-At this facility, the police took the respondent’s phone and about 15 Euros, which he never received back.
+At this facility, the officers took the respondent’s phone and about 15 Euros, which he never got back.

-After about one full day in the room, in the evening, when the shift had switched, two officers wearing blue uniforms (consistent with the border police) came and took him and his friend from the room.
-They got in a van and the officers said, “tonight I help you, you are deport in Bosnia.”
-The respondent told them he had been given a seven day stay and was therefore allowed to remain in Croatia.
+After about one full day in the room, in the evening, when the shift had switched, two officers wearing blue uniforms (consistent with those of the border police) came and took him and his friend from the room.
+According to the respondent, they got in a van and the officers said, “Tonight I help you, you are deport in Bosnia.”
+The respondent told them he had been given a seven-day stay and was therefore allowed to remain in Croatia.
 The officers took his papers and told him to go.

 The respondent and his friend were pushed back to Bosnia in the area of Velika Kladusa.